-Gopher vs. Groundhog
+Gopher Vs. Groundhog (15 Differences)

 Gophers and groundhogs alike can cause significant damage to property and vegetation.
 Gophers and groundhogs have similarities that often cause people to think that a gopher is a baby groundhog with their brown furry body and digging habits.